Hugo Black: First Amendment

 Anastaplo has not indicated, even remotely, a belief that this country is an oppressive one in which the 'right of revolution' should be exercised.
 Quite the contrary, the entire course of his life, as disclosed by the record, has been one of devotion and service to his country—first, in his willingness to defend its security at the risk of his own life in time of war and, later, in his willingness to defend its freedoms at the risk of his professional career in time of peace.

 Black's majority opinion in McCollum v.
 Board of Education (1948) held that the government could not provide religious instruction in public schools.
 In Torcaso v.
 Watkins (1961), he delivered an opinion which affirmed that the states could not use religious tests as qualifications for public office.
 Similarly, he authored the majority opinion in Engel v.
 Vitale (1962), which declared it unconstitutional for states to require the recitation of official prayers in public schools.

-Justice Black is often regarded as a leading defender of First Amendment rights such as the freedom of speech and of the press.
+Black is often regarded as a leading defender of First Amendment rights such as the freedom of speech and of the press, at least within his unusually narrow conception of what speech was.
 He refused to accept the doctrine that the freedom of speech could be curtailed on national security grounds.
 Thus, in New York Times Co. v.
 United States (1971), he voted to allow newspapers to publish the Pentagon Papers despite the Nixon Administration's contention that publication would have security implications.
 In his concurring opinion, Black stated:

 In the First Amendment the Founding Fathers gave the free press the protection it must have to fulfill its essential role in our democracy.
 The press was to serve the governed, not the governors.
 The Government's power to censor the press was abolished so that the press would remain forever free to censure the Government.
 The press was protected so that it could bare the secrets of government and inform the people.
 Only a free and unrestrained press can effectively expose deception in government. ...
 The word 'security' is a broad, vague generality whose contours should not be invoked to abrogate the fundamental law embodied in the First Amendment.